eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 ## Performance and Cost

 Performance and cost are always critical metrics when evaluating database systems.
-If you browse the websites of some of the [NoSQL](https://www.scylladb.com/compare/) [database](https://aerospike.com/resources/benchmarks/) [vendors](https://www.dragonflydb.io/blog/scaling-performance-redis-vs-dragonfly), you might get the impression that these are the only factors that matter, given the numerous benchmark articles aimed at outdoing competitors.
+[Numerous](https://www.scylladb.com/compare/) [database](https://aerospike.com/resources/benchmarks/) [vendors](https://www.dragonflydb.io/blog/scaling-performance-redis-vs-dragonfly) publish articles, trying to claim performance superiority.
 It is sufficient to say that we've put a great deal of thought into these areas, and we encourage you to try out EloqKV and assess it with your own workloads.
 We will share some performance benchmarks for EloqKV in a separate post.

 One thing we'd like to highlight is that some of EloqKV's advanced features—such as enabling log for durability, performing atomic MULTI operations across multiple nodes, and using SSDs to store less frequently accessed (cold) data to reduce memory consumption—may be more cost-effective than you might expect.
 We invite you to test it with your own workloads.
 If you have any comments, suggestions, or questions, feel free to [contact us](/contact).